kgsensei/BlooketHack/README.md

 Use at your own risk.
 I am not responsible for how you use this tool.

+This is the very first Blooket hack online I believe and I'm very proud of that.
+Try not to spread news about this though so Blooket doesn't patch any exploits used here.

 Please read the WHOLE file before reporting issues and contacting me.

 ## How To Use